Consensus (computer science): Crash and Byzantine failures

-If a correct process decides $v$, then $v$ must have been proposed by some correct process.
+If a correct process decides v, then v must have been proposed by some correct process.

 Asynchronous and synchronous systems

 The consensus problem may be considered in the case of asynchronous or synchronous systems.
 While real world communications are often inherently asynchronous, it is more practical and often easier to model synchronous systems, given that asynchronous systems naturally involve more issues than synchronous ones.

 In synchronous systems, it is assumed that all communications proceed in rounds.
 In one round, a process may send all the messages it requires, while receiving all messages from other processes.
 In this manner, no message from one round may influence any messages sent within the same round.

 The FLP impossibility result for asynchronous deterministic consensus

 In a fully asynchronous message-passing distributed system, in which at least one process may have a crash failure, it has been proven in the famous 1985 FLP impossibility result by Fischer, Lynch and Paterson that a deterministic algorithm for achieving consensus is impossible.
-This impossibility result derives from worst-case scheduling scenarios, which are unlikely to occur in practice except in adversarial situations such as an intelligent denial-of-service attacker in the network.
-In most normal situations, process scheduling has a degree of natural randomness.

 In an asynchronous model, some forms of failures can be handled by a synchronous consensus protocol.
 For instance, the loss of a communication link may be modeled as a process which has suffered a Byzantine failure.

 Randomized consensus algorithms can circumvent the FLP impossibility result by achieving both safety and liveness with overwhelming probability, even under worst-case scheduling scenarios such as an intelligent denial-of-service attacker in the network.